Custom Dictionaries Translation Services Word Databases

 Meaning: 1.
 Sumptuous, luxurious, exhibiting great wealth and richness, having plush, luxurious appointments.
 2. Great in size or numbers, thick or dense with.

 In Play: Opulence first and foremost describes luxurious surroundings: "Jason Rainbows lives in an opulent yacht docked where he can make a quick getaway should investigators discover how he paid for it."
-Figuratively, however, it refers to any sort of superabundance: "Tiffany Lampe was known more for her opulent bosom than her opulent candlelight dinners."
+Figuratively, however, it refers to any sort of superabundance: "Tiffany Lampe was known more for her opulent candlelight dinners than the opulence of her generosity."

 Word History: Today's Good Word made its way to us from Latin opulentus "rich, wealthy".
 This word is based on the noun opus "work", which we use in English as a stand-alone word and also as a root in words like opera and operate.
 The adjective comes from a suffixed form op-en-ent-, which became opulent- by way of 'dissimilation', one of the linguistic means of avoiding sound repetition in a word.
 Latin didn't like the en-en syllable combination in openentus and replaced the first N with L.